-England and Ireland have entered into a new partnership to promote sustainable transport in cities in both countries.
+England and Ireland have entered into a new partnership to promote sustainable transport in cities on both islands.

-The new Civitas UK and Ireland Network, which is part of an EU initiative aiming to bring cleaner and more efficient transport to cities, will see the local authorities in Preston, Norwich, Winchester and Bristol in England, and Cork in Ireland, work together with help from the UK and Irish Departments for Transport.
+The new CIVITAS UK and Ireland Network, which is part of the an EU initiative aiming to bring cleaner and more efficient transport to cities, will see the local authorities in Preston, Norwich, Winchester and Bristol in England and Cork in Ireland work together with help from the UK and Irish Departments for Transport.

-“Across Europe, Civitas members are aiming to provide transport that’s safe, affordable and comfortable.
+“Across Europe, CIVITAS member towns are aiming to provide transport that’s safe, affordable and comfortable.

-"They appreciate the need to meet rising demand for travel and support economic growth while at the same time providing cleaner, safer environments,” said transport minister Rosie Winterton.
+"They appreciate the need to meet rising demand for travel and support economic growth whilst at the same time providing cleaner, safer environments,” said transport minister Rosie Winterton.

 “I think that the communities involved can benefit greatly from the network and help share best practice with similar towns and cities across Europe.”